How we built Categories

 Natural language processing

-First, Categories removes stopwords (“the,” “is,” “at” and so on) and non-alphanumeric characters.
-Then it lemmatizes account name and description.
-This means it groups sets of words that are closely-related as forms of each other or synonyms.
-In a simple example, this might mean Categories could take two different Cost of Sales Accounts, such as “freighting costs-of-sale” and “freight cost” and understand them as the same thing.
+First, Account Categorization removes stopwords (“the,” “is,” “at” and so on) and non-alphanumeric characters.
+Then, it lemmatizes the account name and description.
+This means it groups words that are closely related as forms of each other or synonyms.
+In a simple example, this might mean Account Categorization could take two different Cost of Sales Accounts, such as “freighting costs-of-sale” and “freight cost,” and understand them as the same thing.

-Categories then evaluates this output using text distance metrics.
-If the difference between the output and our chart of accounts is below a certain threshold, Categories can confidently suggest a mapping for the account.
+Account Categorization then evaluates this output using text distance metrics.
+If the difference between the output and our chart of accounts is below a certain threshold, Account Categorization can confidently suggest a mapping for the account.

 User control

-For similar reasons, Categories has a PATCH endpoint in our API (it partially updates a record), not a PUT (edits the whole thing).
-Categories isn’t arrogant about how well it understands data.
+For similar reasons, Account Categorization has a PATCH endpoint in our API (it partially updates a record), not a PUT (edits the whole thing).
+Account Categorization isn’t arrogant about how well it understands data.
 It never overwrites anything.
 It just adds useful new information.
 Our users never lose access to information that could supply necessary context.

-To illustrate, here is the format the data takes when Categories returns results.
+To illustrate, here is the format the data takes when Account Categorization returns results.

 {